Program's identity and key information

 About the internship

 The CHS seeks up to six Harvard College students to serve as Teaching Fellows (TFs) for the CHS High School Summer Program (HSSP) in Greece.
 TFs will support the HSSP faculty members and participate in planning, coordinating, and teaching a two-week seminar.
-The first phase of the internship will be preparation in Cambridge, MA, during the spring semester, and the second phase will be the seminar itself in Nafplio.
+The first phase of the internship will be preparation during the spring semester, and the second phase will be the program itself.